 Do you have any of those old family recipes that you just love to make when you need a taste of home?
 This perfectly crispy Jagerschnitzel is one of those recipes for me!

-Jagerschnitzel has a double effect for me as it also reminds me of Gustav's, one of my favorite restaurants in Portland, Oregon.
-My Pacific northwest nostalgia kicks in and I seriously crave some schnitzel and Gustav's heavenly Swiss cheese fondue with smoked beer brats or a chewy Bavarian pretzel!
+Jagerschnitzel also reminds me of Gustav's, one of my favorite restaurants in Portland, Oregon.
+My Pacific Northwest nostalgia kicks in and I seriously crave some schnitzel and Gustav's heavenly Swiss cheese fondue with smoked beer brats or a chewy Bavarian pretzel bites.
 Yum!

 🤔 What Is Jagerschnitzel